th2-net/th2-common-j/README.md

 #### Fix:
 + gRPC `retryConfiguration` has been moved from grpc.json to grpc_router.json
-+ the whole default gRPC retry interval is about 1 hour
++ the whole default gRPC retry interval is about 1 minute

 #### Updated:
 + grpc-service-generator: `3.5.0`